packituz-gttz/home-server-docs/docs/index.md

 # Home

+**Notice: This guide assumes you are familiar with python.**

+Heavy use of [make](https://www.gnu.org/software/make/) is done on all the projects, it's optional but using it will ease setup.

-Documentation for home-server project.
-This documentation helps you set up project either for development or for production use; it covers the following points:
+The purpose of this project is to provide automated setup for several self-hosted software like jellyfin, kavita, navidrome, etc. All the code is tested on AlmaLinux.This documentation helps you set up project either for development or for production use; it covers the following points:

 **Base image building**